 - Experiencing mobility issues and need to use a wheelchair.

-In conclusion, finding out whether you need medical clearance and obtaining one is your responsibility.
+In conclusion, finding out whether medical clearance is needed and obtaining one is the traveller’s responsibility.
 Passengers should consider it as part of their travel arrangements, just like checking that they meet the requirements for the eTA New Zealand and that they pay the fare for their flight.